August 03, 2025

 After a much needed zero day in Stehekin, we were ready to get back on the trail.
 Stehekin is a lovely place, quiet, with beautiful clear water that practically begs you to jump in for a swim.
-I hope we have a chance to return someday.
+It was a bit cold during our two nights here, but I hope we have a chance to return someday.
 That said, the pay-per-use hiker showers are some of the most disgusting I have ever encountered.
 Truly.
 It's better just rinsing off in the lake.

-We caught the 8:00 a.m. shuttle this clear, sunny morning with extremely heavy packs to carry.
+We caught the 8:00 a.m. shuttle on this clear, sunny morning with extremely heavy packs.
 This section marks the start of our longest yet through the Glacier Peak Wilderness.
-There has been quite a bit of fear mongering going on regarding the condition of this section, so we are most likely overprepared by a lot.
+There has been quite a bit of fear mongering going on regarding the condition of this trail section, so we are likely overprepared by a lot.

 The bus made its customary stop at the bakery, so we fueled up on ham croissants and a berry Danish.
-Then it was back to High Bridge and the start of the climb.
+Then it was back to High Bridge and the start of another climb.

 From High Bridge the climb out from the river began with shaded switchbacks through the forest, steady and predictable.
 Eventually the trail opened into rolling terrain, slightly uphill, with blueberry bushes pressing in on both sides.
 Our goal was 9.5 miles to Cedar Camp.